Huang-Libo/Notebook/Swift/UsingCombine/Operators.md

 If either of the count or time interval provided are elapsed, the `collect` operator will forward the currently collected set to its subscribers.

 - If a `.finished` completion is received, the currently collected set will be immediately sent to it’s subscribers.
-- If a `.failure` completion is received, any currently buffered values are dropped and the `failure` completion is forwarded to collect’s subscribers.
+- If a `.failure` completion is received, any currently buffered values are dropped and the `.failure` completion is forwarded to collect’s subscribers.

 ```swift
 let queue = DispatchQueue(label: self.debugDescription)